New Kids on the Blecch: Production

 The episode was written by Tim Long and directed by Steven Dean Moore.
 Mike Scully was frustrated that they had not pitched enough story ideas, so he pitched this episode, along with "Trilogy of Error".
 During the pitch session, he suggested that NSYNC guest star on one of the pitched episodes.
 The decision to add a government conspiracy came late, an idea which was pitched by George Meyer.
 At the table read for the episode, the cast ad-libbed the lyrics and music.
+During production, it was decided that the kids would not do their own singing, to get a boy band sound and to help Nancy Cartwright (who otherwise voices three of the four), so the producers hired the band Natural for the "Studio Magic" voices, and recorded them in Orlando.

 NSYNC instantly said yes to being asked to guest star, although Justin Timberlake had to record his lines separately from the rest of the band due to a family death.
 During the recording session, the staff brought their kids along to meet the band.
 Tom Hanks, who was filming Cast Away in the same studio, wanted to meet them and came by.
 The song that introduces NSYNC every time they walk in is "No Strings Attached".
 Timberlake was reluctant to say "Word" since he swore it was something he would never say, so as a joke the editing team reused the one take where he said "Word" after nearly every line.
 Footage of the band recording their lines for the episode was featured over the end credits.
-On the top of the building of classified records, the sheet music for "The Star-Spangled Banner" can be seen.
+On the top of the building of Classified Records, where the band first records their music, the sheet music for "The Star-Spangled Banner" can be seen.